andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_09_ROIAnalysis.rst

 Exercises
 ********

 1. Create an anatomical mask of a region of your choosing, and test whether the contrast of Inc-Con is significant within that ROI.
-When evaluating the p-value, take into account how many ROIs you are using to test the same contrast - as the number of contrasts goes up, your p-value should become proportionately more conservative.
+When evaluating the p-value, take into account how many ROIs you are using to test the same contrast - as the number of tests goes up, your p-value should become proportionately more conservative.
 A good guideline to follow is to use Bonferroni correction based on the number of ROIs that you test; e.g, if you test two ROIs, then divide the p-value by 2, for a corrected alpha level of 0.025.

 2. Use the code given in the section on spherical ROI analysis to create a sphere with a 7mm radius located at MNI coordinates 36, -2, 48, and extract the data from this region.